jewelsofthought/neshama/site/posts/parashot/Va_eira.md

 </p>
 </blockquote>

-## Haftorah - _Yechezkel_ 28:25
+## Haftorah - _Yechezkel_ 28:25-29-21

+1/10/2002 10:54 AM

-This week's haftorah teaches us a profound lesson in arrogance and self dependency.
-Hashem instructed the prophet Yechezkel to deliver a crushing blow to Pharaoh and his Egyptian empire and predict its total destruction.
+This week's _haftorah_ teaches us a profound lesson in arrogance and self dependency. **HaShem** instructed the prophet Yechezkel to deliver a crushing blow to Pharaoh and his Egyptian empire and predict its total destruction.

-Hashem said, "Behold I am sending the sword after you that will decimate man and animal.
-Egypt will lay desolate and ruined... in response to your saying, 'The river is mine and I developed it.'"
-(29: 8,9) Hashem held Pharaoh and Egypt fully accountable for their arrogant approach to prosperity crediting their sustenance solely to their technology.
+**HaShem** said, "Behold I am sending the sword after you that will decimate man and animal.
+Egypt will lay desolate and ruined....in response to your saying, 'The river is mine and I developed it.'"
+(29:8,9)

+**HaShem** held Pharaoh and Egypt fully accountable for their arrogant approach to  prosperity crediting their sustenance solely to their technology.

-The above lesson reminds us never to forget our limited role in our personal success.
-We must never forget that Hashem is our true provider and He develops and secures our efforts with their ultimate success.
+> Never to forget our limited role in our personal success.
+We must never forget that **HaShem** is our true provider and He develops and secures our efforts with their ultimate success.